 This happened every time I stepped out to go exploring: I would spot a new cafe or restaurant opening, or hear out about some quirky museum in an industrial building in a neighbourhood I’d never visited.
 So the list grew.

 When family and friends came to visit, in the before-Covid times, I’d hand over this personal bucket list for them to peruse.
 Eventually, it became so large and unwieldy, I had to start whittling down and curating it for them: first-visit attractions versus their fourth-trip visitors, art lovers versus outdoor adventurers.
 These friends and family started recommending their friends and family ask me for a to-do list, and after the sharing of Google Docs all got a bit much — this list was born.
 It’s still an active ‘to-do’ list, because while Hong Kong is pretty tiny, it crams a whole lot into a small space.

-One of the things moving abroad made me realise is that I never took enough time at home to appreciate the incredible sights around me: you become numb to it and take these things for granted.
-Coming into a new city with a fresh pair of eyes, all I could see was incredible landmarks, new experiences, and different opportunities.
-It’s changed the way I look at travel, and also the place I’ve come from (I’m currently compiling a similar list for my visit home to Scotland in August).
+This isn’t just a to-do list, but an ongoing compilation of my favourite places in the city I’ve fallen in love with.
+One of the things moving abroad made me realise is that I never took enough time at home to appreciate the incredible sights around me.
+But coming to a new city with a fresh pair of eyes, all I could see was incredible landmarks, new experiences, and different opportunities.
+It’s been six years, but I still refresh this list annually, because whether you’re fresh off the boat or have been here for decades, there’s always something new to explore.

 Things To Do In Hong Kong: The Skyline